 Colors: Red and silver.

 Not too long ago in cosmological terms, nearly all of the life on the planet was annihilated.
-There are several theories, like orbital bombardment, a gamma ray, space amoebas, and the exotic theory that most of the life forms were petrified by the mysterious space cloud which now hangs near the planet.
-The only surviving animal form is strange kind of crab which survived thanks to its ability to grow a protective cocoon during hibernation.
+There are several theories, like orbital bombardment, a gamma ray burst, space amoebas, and the exotic theory that most of the life forms were petrified by the mysterious space cloud which now hangs near the planet.
+The only surviving animal form is strange kind of crab which survived thanks to it's ability to grow a protective cocoon during hibernation.
 A certain kind of plant also survived thanks to a similar ability.
 With no competition left, these two lifeforms quickly evolved and conquered many niches.

 Gameplay: Some plants and animals are dangerous.
-They ere encountered during the prospecting phase of the meta game.

 Colors: Green, biege, orange, pink (dangerous).